 Restoration of arm function is essential to regaining activities of daily living (ADL).
 Along with traditional rehabilitation methods, robot-aided therapy has emerged in recent years.

 Robot-aided rehabilitation is more intensive, of longer duration, and more repetitive.
-Using robots, repetitive dull exercises can turn into more challenging and motivating tasks such as games.
-Besides, robots can provide a quantitative measure of the rehabilitation progress.
+Using robots, repetitive, dull exercises can turn into more challenging and motivating tasks such as games.
+Besides, robots can provide a quantitative measure of rehabilitation progress.

 This article summarizes a review done along with research on the design, simulation, and control of a robot for use in upper-limb rehabilitation after stroke.

 If you enjoyed this post, please consider contributing to help us with our mission to make robotics and mechatronics available for everyone.
 We deeply thank you for your generous contribution!